 VISITING THE MUSEUM

-The Transcona Museum is now open to the public with the necessary modifications in place for the health and safety of our staff, volunteers and visitors.
-These modifications are designed to comply with public health orders and guidelines.
-Before you visit, please read the information below to plan your visit accordingly.
+The Transcona Museum will re-open to the public when possible, with all the necessary modifications in place for the health and safety of our staff, volunteers and visitors.

 BEFORE YOU VISIT

 Before visiting, we encourage you to pre-screen using the Province’s online screening tool.

 Do not visit the Transcona Museum:

 if you have travelled outside of Western Canada, Northwestern Ontario (west of Terrace Bay) or the Territories within the last 14 days,

 if you have been in contact with anyone sick with COVID-19 within the last 14 days,

 if you have been in a setting in the last 14 days that has been identified by public health as a risk for acquiring COVID-19, such as on a flight, in a workplace with a cluster of cases, or at an event.

 Masks are mandatory for staff, volunteers, and visitors to the Museum.